trteodor/Unit_Tests_EmbCode_example/README.md

 In this example i used STM32CubeMX to generate project template for STM32F103
 * Of course, it is not necessary to use STM32CubeMX **_the build system for unit tests is independent._** STM32CubeMX was used only to create template project for microcontroller.

 With "Unity" we can also Testing hardware it isn't hard.
 Inaf just redirect correctly the printf function.
 But prepared example don't support it.
-I added only examples files from [4] to this repository :) Everything takes time ...
+I added only examples files from [4] to this repository, if you trying run unit test on Hardware it may help you :)
+*Everything takes time ...
 And this is just a educational project ..;)

 # Sources:
 * [1] http://www.throwtheswitch.org/unity